netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecagentipfixclusternetworkoperator-1">clusterNetworkOperator</a></b></td>
         <td>object</td>
         <td>
-          clusterNetworkOperator defines the settings related to the OpenShift Cluster Network Operator, when available.<br/>
+          `clusterNetworkOperator` defines the settings related to the OpenShift Cluster Network Operator, when available.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>forceSampleAll</b></td>
         <td>boolean</td>
         <td>
-          forceSampleAll allows disabling sampling in the IPFIX-based flow reporter.
+          `forceSampleAll` allows disabling sampling in the IPFIX-based flow reporter.
 It is not recommended to sample all the traffic with IPFIX, as it might generate cluster instability.
 If you REALLY want to do that, set this flag to true.
 Use at your own risk.
-When it is set to true, the value of "sampling" is ignored.<br/>
+When it is set to true, the value of `sampling` is ignored.<br/>
           <br/>
             <i>Default</i>: false<br/>
         </td>